Bill Robinson: Early life

-Bill "Bojangles" Robinson was born Luther Robinson in Richmond, Virginia on May 25, 1878 to Maxwell, a machinist, and Maria Robinson, a church choir director.
+Bill "Bojangles" Robinson was born Luther Robinson in Richmond, Virginia on May 25, 1878, to Maxwell, a machinist, and Maria Robinson, a church choir director.
 He and his younger brother William were raised in Richmond's Jackson Ward neighborhood.
-His grandmother Bedelia Robinson, a former slave, raised him after both of his parents died tragically in 1884: his father died from chronic heart disease and his mother from unknown causes.
+His grandmother Bedelia Robinson, formerly enslaved, raised him after both of his parents died tragically in 1884: his father died from chronic heart disease and his mother from unknown causes.
 Details of his early life are known only through legend, much of it perpetuated by Robinson himself.
 He claimed that he was christened Luther, a name that he did not like.
-He suggested to his younger brother William that they should exchange names, and they eventually did.
+He proposed to his younger brother William that they should exchange names, and they eventually did.

 His brother subsequently adopted the name of Percy and achieved recognition as a musician under that name.

 Career

 Early days

 At the age of five, Robinson began dancing for small change, appearing as a "hoofer" or busker in local beer gardens and in front of theaters for tossed pennies.
 A promoter saw him performing outside the Globe Theater in Richmond and offered him a job as a "pick" in a local minstrel show.
 At that time, minstrel shows were staged by white performers in blackface.
 Pickaninnies were cute black children at the edge of the stage singing, dancing, or telling jokes.

 In 1890, at the age of 12, Robinson ran away to Washington, D.C., where he did odd jobs at Benning Race Track and worked briefly as a jockey.
-He teamed up with a young Al Jolson, with Jolson singing while Robinson danced for pennies or to sell newspapers.
 In 1891, he was hired by Whallen and Martel, touring with Mayme Remington's troupe in a show titled The South Before the War, performing again as a pickaninny, despite his age.
 He travelled with the show for over a year before growing too mature to play the role credibly.
+He later teamed up with a young Al Jolson, with Jolson singing while Robinson danced for pennies or to sell newspapers.

 In 1898, he returned to Richmond where he joined the United States Army as a rifleman when the Spanish–American War started.
 He received an accidental gunshot wound from a second lieutenant who was cleaning his gun.